|BORN||November 5, 1988|

-Daring, tough and fiercely talented, Virat Kohli has emerged as one of the pack-leading faces of Indian cricket's current generation.
-With a firm bottom-hand grip and the ability to smash balls landing on a particular area to any part of the ground at will, Kohli has carved a niche of his own in Indian cricket.
+Daring, tough and fiercely talented, Virat Kohli is arguably one of the finest batsmen that the country has produced.
+He has even drawn comparisons with the great Sachin Tendulkar.
+With a firm bottom-hand grip and the ability to smash balls landing on a particular area to any part of the ground at will and without much risk, Kohli has carved a niche of his own in Indian cricket.
 The king of chases as many of his fans have christened him, Kohli is a deeply hammered nail across all formats.

 Kohli rose to fame when he captained India's victorious World Cup Under-19 side in Malaysia, in 2008.
 He was immediately propelled into the lucrative Twenty20 tournament - the Indian T20 League in 2008 and has since been a part of the Bangalore franchise.
-He also went on to become the captain of the team in 2012 before being retained in 2014 as well.
+He also went on to become the captain of the team in 2012 and has continued to remain so since then.
 Devoid of noteworthy performances in the first edition, his domestic form still won him an India ODI cap on the tour to Sri Lanka in the same year.
 The Delhi lad was initially deployed at various positions in the batting line-up, from replacing Virender Sehwag as an opener to accelerating in the middle-order.
 After just 25 ODI innings, he had already amassed 9 fifty-plus scores including two centuries.
 Kohli has always believed in backing his confidence and with the assurance evident in his shot selection and footwork, he was rarely found wanting with his technique even on bowler-friendly surfaces abroad.
 Once Kohli grew in maturity, especially in the ODIs, lean patches made way for eye-ball grabbing consistency.

-The following year, Kohli single-handedly took India to the finals of the ICC WT20 in Bangladesh but lost to Sri Lanka at the last hurdle.
+The following year, Kohli single-handedly took India to the finals of the ICC WT20 in Bangladesh but they lost against Sri Lanka at the last hurdle.
 The next few months would prove to be a massive learning curve for Kohli who was found wanting in the swinging conditions of England.
 James Anderson was his tormentor as he exposed a distinct weakness outside Kohli’s off stump.
 He was embarrassed but continued to remain a part of the Test side.
-In the five-match ODI series against Sri Lanka in November 2014, Kohli led India to a 5-0 routing of the Lankans making him the only Indian captain to have affected a 5-0 whitewash home and away in ODI cricket.
+In the five-match ODI series against Sri Lanka in November 2014, Kohli led India to a 5-0 routing of the Lankans making him the first Indian captain to have affected a 5-0 whitewash home and away in ODI cricket.
 In December 2014, Kohli was made the captain of the Test side for India’s first Test against Australia in Adelaide but lost despite scoring centuries in both innings.
-On 30th December 2014, having saved the third Test for India against Australia at the MCG, Indian captain MS Dhoni announced his retirement from Tests with immediate effect citing too much strain as captain as the reason, handing over the mantle to Virat Kohli for the fourth and final Test match after losing another series Down Under.
+On 30th December 2014, having saved the third Test for India against Australia at the MCG, Indian captain MS Dhoni announced his retirement from Tests with immediate effect citing too much strain as the reason, handing over the mantle to Virat Kohli for the fourth and final Test match.
 Kohli ended his disappointment of the England tour by scoring fantastically in the Australian tour, thereby squashing doubts of his class and technique to last in the longest version.

 The year 2016 turned out to be Kohli’s best phase by some distance as he plundered runs across formats with the consistency reaching insane levels.
 He amassed over 2500 international runs at a mind-boggling average of 86.50 with seven centuries and 13 half centuries from 40 innings.
 This included a ‘Man of the Tournament’ award in the 2016 World T20 where India made the semifinals.
 In addition to this, he also racked up a phenomenal 900 runs in the Indian T20 League with an incredible four centuries to his name.
 During the 2016-17 season, Kohli also became the first batsman to register a double century in four successive Test series, going past the legendary Sir Donald Bradman and Rahul Dravid, both of whom had managed it for three consecutive series.
 His exploits showed the world that he can dominate in all formats simultaneously without breaking a sweat.

 After a dreamy 2016-17 season, Virat carried his form to the tour of South Africa in the early part of 2018.
 Though India lost the series 2-1, his 153 in the second Test at Centurion proved his potential once again in alien conditions.
 He even took his side to series wins in the limited-overs format, which was a first for India in South Africa.
-Having in mind his excellent fitness and ability to adapt to all formats without any fuss, it will not come as a surprise if he ends up owning most batting records by the time he brings the curtain down on his career.
+The lad from Delhi went on to become the fastest to reach 10,000 runs in ODI cricket when he reached it in his 205th innings, beating the past record holder and compatriot, Sachin Tendulkar who did it in 259 innings.
+It has not been all personal feats though, the national team has come leaps and bounds under his captaincy.
+They created history in early 2019 by becoming the first ever Indian side to register a Test series win over Australia in Australia.
+Drawing comparison to greats has never made him lose his work ethic.
+Having in mind his excellent fitness and ability to adapt to all formats without any fuss, it will not come as a surprise if he ends up owning most batting records by the time he brings the curtains down on his career.